 ACG 2100.
-INTERMEDIATE ACCOUNTING I: 3 Credits, 3 Hours (Fall Odd Years)

-This course provides students with an in-depth understanding of accounting procedures and specialized treatment of financial statement items, cash and temporary assets, receivables, inventories (general and estimating procedures), current liabilities, income-tax procedures in accounting and the acquisition, use and retirement of long-term plant assets.
+INTERMEDIATE ACCOUNTING I: 3 Credits, 3 Hours (Offered Fall term as a hyflex option) This course provides students with an in-depth understanding of accounting procedures and specialized treatment of financial statement items, cash and temporary assets, receivables, inventories (general and estimating procedures), current liabilities, income-tax procedures in accounting and the acquisition, use and retirement of long-term plant assets.